tuantranquang0607/Portfolio-Website-Project/README.md

 # Q.Tuan_Tran_Official
-I tried to make a portfolio website.

-I used HTML, CSS, TypesScript, JavaScript, Bootstrap, and Angular framework to build this website.
+I made a demo for my official portfolio website using HTML, CSS, TypeScript, JavaScript, Bootstrap, and Angular framework to build this website.

 # 💫 About Me:
 I am an international student in Canada, majoring in Game Development.
 Besides, I dabble in Web Development and digital art. <br>Feel free to contact me for work or anything else.<br><br>Fun fact: I look much younger than my age 😊.